How to set up your science stations?

 Most of my students have English as their second language so I also discovered that they do better when they work in groups of 2-4.
 This way they always have someone to discuss the information and problem solve with.

-I feel the main point of the blended learning is for students to take charge of their learning and letting them collaborate with other students during each investigation helps them achieve that goal.
+I feel the main point of blended learning is for students to take charge of their learning and letting them collaborate with other students during each investigation helps them achieve that goal.

 Online Station

-At this station students will learn about the topic using technology.
+At this station, students will learn about the topic using technology.
 I like to have them do an investigation during this station.

 There are great websites that offer free online labs that I create simple guided instructions for my students to follow and complete the lab.